codecop/ai-plays-zork/src/mistralai-tools/system_prompt.md

 Use `look` to get an overview of the current room.
 Especially if you are not sure what you can do.
 Use `inventory` to see your inventory.
 If you are going in circles between two or three rooms, look for different exits to go.

-## Tools

-You have access to the following functions:

-- `mark_room_visited`: Mark a room or place in the game as visited.
-All puzzles in the room are solved.
-- `was_room_visited`: Check if a room or place in the game was visited and all puzzles in that room were solved.

-You can access tools using the function call response.